enisn/AutoFilterer/README.md

  # AutoFilterer

 AutoFilterer is a filtering framework for dotnet.
-The main purpose of this library is to generate LINQ expressions from DTOs for entities automatically.
-Creating queries without writing any of query code for **IQueryable** is provided by AutoFilterer.
-All parameters and usage, target to be compatible with Open API 3.0 Specifications, unlike oData & GraphQL.
+The main purpose of the library is to generate LINQ expressions for Entities over DTOs automatically.
+Creating queries without writing any query code for **IQueryable** is the most powerful feature that is provided.
+The first aim of AutoFilterer is to be compatible with Open API 3.0 Specifications, unlike oData & GraphQL.

 > This library **does not** generate database queries directly.
 It generates LINQ Expressions.